PaulSender/CHIAP/ProgressUpdates.md

 ### What did your team do last week?
   * Updated functionality for program
   * Updated deliverables from website to Java GUI application
-  * Began planning for Andriod integration
+  * Began planning for Android integration
 ### What will you do this week?
-  * Create a basic layout for the Andriod App
+  * Create a basic layout for the Android App
   * Create a basic GUI layout for Java application
-  * Consider adding other funtionality.
+  * Consider adding other functionality.

 ### Any blocking issues/challenges need to be addressed?
-  * Seemless funtionality on Andriod Application
+  * Seamless functionality on Android Application
   * Learning new NetBeans IDE

 # Comments
 1. Better organize the project repo.
 For example, move source code to separate folders for client/server (Resolved)

+## Week 3 (Nov 12 - Nov 19)

+### What did your team do last week?
+* Ironed out details about architecture
+* Allowed multiple clients to connect to one server and message each other
+* Began project set ups for Android/GUI.

+### What will you do this week?
+* Begin dynamic connecting - (generate a dedicated server for clients to connect to from anywhere)
+* Allow other information/data to be sent to all clients (Black Jack Game information)
+* Continue to expand on Applications

+### Any blocking issues/challenges need to be addressed?
+* Scheduling more time to work on the project
+* Allowing other data (images, sounds) to be send across architecture.